-An individual under 21 years of age (unless a patient 18 years of age or older with a registration card for medical use of marijuana, marijuana products, or marijuana accessories) shall be subject to a civil penalty fine and completion of a drug awareness program.
+An individual under 18-20 years of age (unless a patient with a registration card for medical use of marijuana) that purchases or tries to purchase marijuana, marijuana products, or marijuana accessories shall be subject to a civil penalty of not more than \$100 and completion of a drug awareness program.

-If the individual is under 18 years of age, they shall be subject to the same civil penalty fine as an individual over 18 years of age but under 21 years of age, and shall also be subject to notification of their parent or guardian.
-Failure to complete a drug awareness program within one year of offense may be basis for delinquency proceedings.
+An individual under 18 years old that purchases or tries to purchase marijuana, marijuana products, or marijuana accessories shall be subject to a civil penalty of not more than \$100, completion of a drug awareness program, and notification of parent or legal guardian.
+Failure to complete drug awareness program within one year of offense may be basis for delinquency proceedings.